minibolt-guide/minibolt/guide/system/privacy.md

   $ sudo systemctl start tor
   ```

 If your new set of entry guards still produces the stream error, try connecting to the internet using a cable if you're using Wireless.
 If that doesn't help, I'd suggest downloading [Wireshark](https://www.wireshark.org/) and seeing if you're getting drowned in TCP transmission errors for non-Tor traffic.
 If yes, your ISP is who you need to talk to.
-If not, try using [obfs bridges](../bonus/system/tor-bridge.md) and see if that helps.
+If not, try using [obfs bridges](../bonus/system/tor-bridge.md#add-bridge-to-tor-daemon) and see if that helps.
+Your ISP, the company's network, your country, etc, could be censoring your access to Tor.

 ## I2P Project